-Advanced Placement - 5 Quality Points for an A

-Courses at this level are designed for accelerated students attempting to receive college credit via an Advanced Placement exam.
+Advanced Placement - 5 Quality Points for an A for students entering 9th grade in 2015-2016 and thereafter; 6 Quality Points for an A for students entering 9th grade in 2014-2015 or prior Courses at this level are designed for accelerated students attempting to receive college credit via an Advanced Placement exam.
 Students should be self-motivated, critical thinkers.

-Students taking Advanced Placement courses in Pitt County Schools are eligible to sit for the Advanced Placement exam, but are not required to take the corresponding Advance Placement examination in order to receive AP credit on their high school transcript.
-AP exam fees are jointly paid by the student and Pitt County Schools.
+Students taking Advanced Placement courses in Pitt County Schools will be required to take the Advanced Placement exam.
 Participating universities may grant university credit and appropriate college-level placement to students who satisfy university requirements relative to AP exam scores.

 Registration determines which courses are available in each high school on an annual basis.
 Registration in an Honors or Advanced Placement course is an academic commitment.
 It is very difficult to drop an Honors or Advanced Placement class and transfer to a standard section of the same course.
 Because Honors and Advanced Placement require additional work, the decision to enroll in them should be made with care.
-Standard sections of course are geared to meet college requirements.
+Standard sections of courses are geared to meet college requirements.

-All classes other than Honors and Advanced Placement will be considered by college admissions officials as Standard Course of Study.
+All classes other than Honors and Advanced Placement will be considered by College Admissions officials as Standard Course of Study.